tatianathistleberry36/tatianathistleberry36.github.io/README.md

 **-Imperio:** One of the three Unforgivable Curses, it places the target under the complete control of the caster

 **-Nox:** Reverses the lumos charm, extinguishing a wand's light

+## Hogwarts' Uniform
+**First-year students will require:**
+1. Three sets of plain work robes (black)
+2. One plain pointed hat (black) for day wear
+3. One pair of protective gloves (dragon hide or similar)
+4. One winter cloak (black, silver fastenings)
+Please note that all student's clothes should carry name tags at all times."
+— First-year Shopping List for Hogwarts School of Witchcraft and Wizardry[src]